Parkettes National Gymnastics Training Center

 Parkettes National Gymnastics Training Center, widely known as Parkettes, is a gymnastics club located in Allentown, Pennsylvania.
-It has produced several teams and individual gymnasts representing the United States, the Czech Republic, and Canada in international meets, including the Olympic Games.
+It has produced several teams and individual gymnasts representing the United States, Puerto Rico, the Czech Republic, and Canada in international meets, including the Olympic Games.

 History

 20th century

 Parkettes was founded by Bill Strauss and his wife, Donna Strauss.
 It started as a backyard after-school workout program at the Strauss home.
 It was later in a barn, school, and church basement as they got the program established.
-Former Mack Trucks CEO, Alfred Pelletier, helped the program move to a permanent home.
+Former Mack Trucks CEO Alfred Pelletier helped the program move to a permanent home.

 The first Olympian produced by the club was Jody Yocum, who was named as an alternate for the 1976 Summer Olympics.